Possible Bearish Inside Day Candle Pattern Detected for Juniper Networks (NYSE:JNPR) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Juniper Networks (NYSE:JNPR)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Juniper Networks (NYSE:JNPR) based on the price action in the company's shares.
-Today's price range of $23.42 and $23.62 is within yesterday's high and low of the day.
+Yesterday's price range of $23.42 and $23.66 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Juniper Networks may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Juniper Networks, Inc. provides internet infrastructure solutions for internet service providers and other telecommunications service providers.
 The Company offers network infrastructure solutions that includes IP routing, ethernet switching, security, and application acceleration solutions.